Separating Times for One-Dimensional General Diffusions: Technical Facts on Diffusions and Semimartingales

 Notice that, as a.s.\ $L_\infty^y(W)=\infty$ for all $y\in\mathbb R$ and, hence, $A_\infty=\infty$, it follows that the time-change $\gamma$ in Lemma~\ref{lem: diff time changed BM} is always finite.
 Further notice that $A$ can have intervals of constancy, i.e., the time-change $\gamma$ might have jumps.
 For instance, think about $J=[0,\infty)$ with $\m(\{0\})<\infty$ (in particular, $0$ is a regular boundary, i.e., also $\m((0,1))<\infty$, see~\eqref{eq:101022a3}).
 Then, $A$ is constant (and finite) during the negative excursions of $W$, i.e., $\gamma$ overjumps the negative excursions of~$W$.

 By virtue of Lemma~\ref{lem: diff homo} any diffusion can be brought to natural scale (i.e., \(\s = \on{Id})\) by a homeomorphic space transformation via its scale function.
 Thus, Lemma~\ref{lem: diff time changed BM} shows that any regular diffusion is a space and time-changed Brownian motion.
 In fact, any diffusion on natural scale is a semimartingale.\footnote{We stress that the semimartingale property might be lost via the space transformation by the scale function.
 For instance, the square root of reflecting Brownian motion (which is a semimartingale and a diffusion on natural scale) is not a semimartingale.
-This example is known under the name \emph{Yor's example}.} The next lemma formalizes this fact and provides the \emph{occupation time formula for diffusions}.
+This example is known under the name \emph{Yor's example}.} The next lemma formalizes this fact, providing the \emph{occupation time formula for diffusions}.
+In particular, it emphasizes the difference between the \emph{semimartingale local time} and the \emph{diffusion local time}.\footnote{In this connection, we thank Zhesheng Liu and Mihail Zervos for bringing formula~\eqref{eq:241124a1} to our attention.}